Survey

 Remember

-motivation have been identified as primary issues with Internet data
+respondent motivation have been identified as primary issues

-collection.
-The experience described above describes an effort
+with Internet data collection.
+The experience described above

-situations.
-No survey methodology is perfect, an online surveys are
+survey methodology is perfect, an online surveys are no

-no exception.
-However, the ease of construction and use, when combined
+exception.
+However, the ease of construction and use, when

-with low cost, make this method of data collection a very attractive
+combined with low cost, make this method of data collection a

-option.
-As such, we can expect greater reliance on web-based data
+very attractive option.
+As such, we can expect greater reliance

 Bibliography